ManiGOo/InventoryManagementAPP/README.md

-# Basix Invenroty Wen Application
+# Basic Invenroty Management Application

 This project is build for personal use and for the perpose of porfolio bulding, hence if you find any errors and bugs please report to me.